amitshekhariitbhu/android-interview-questions/README.md

 * What is an Implicit Intent?
 * What is an Explicit Intent?
 * What is an `AsyncTask`?
+* What are the problems in asynctask?
+* When would you use java thread instead of an asynctask?
+* What is the difference JVM, DVM and ART?
+* What is dex?
+* What is a canvas?
+*
 * What is a `BroadcastReceiver`?
 [StackOverflow](https://stackoverflow.com/questions/5296987/what-is-broadcastreceiver-and-when-we-use-it)
 * What is a `LocalBroadcastManager`?
 [Developer Android](https://developer.android.com/reference/android/support/v4/content/LocalBroadcastManager.html)
 * What is a `JobScheduler`?
 [Vogella](http://www.vogella.com/tutorials/AndroidTaskScheduling/article.html)